byCrookie/BuildSdk/README.md

 BuildSdk is a custom build sdk for msbuild.

 ## NugetSdk
+Standardizes build props and versioning.
 It automaticly generates nuget packages for release/debug with automatic versioning for debug.
 After a successful build the nuget package is published to a local or public nuget-feed.

 ## AppSdk
+Standardizes build props and versioning.
 It automaticly create development and release config files.

+## LibrarySdk
+Standardizes build props and versioning.

 ## How to use